Serif and sans-serif fonts

 An important exception must be made for the web.
 Printed works generally have a resolution of at least 1,000 dots per inch; whereas, computer monitors are typically around 100 dots per inch.
 Even Apple’s much vaunted retina display is only around 300 dots per inch — much lower than print.

 This lower resolution can make small serif characters harder to read than the equivalent sans-serif characters because of their more complex shapes.
+Yes this does give you an excuse to buy a 4K monitor for your computer.
+Go nuts.

 It follows that small on-screen text is better in a sans-serif font like Verdana or Arial.